-The LTV[®] 1200/1150 ventilator contains additional components/tubing and consequently a more complex tube routing configuration than other LTV[®] model ventilators.
+The LTV[®] 1200, 1150, and 1100 ventilators contain additional components/tubing and consequently a more complex tube routing configuration than other LTV[®] model ventilators.
 Detailed replacement instructions are necessary and are based on the assumption that some or all of the tubing, the Accumulator, Solenoid Mount assembly, Manifold to Back Panel Spacer, and Analog PCBA or Solenoid Manifold has been removed from the ventilator.